Interacting Particle Systems for Fast Linear Quadratic RL: Introduction

 \section{Introduction}

 This paper concerns approaches to reinforcement learning (RL) based on the construction of interacting particle systems.
-The development is in continuous time, and in greatest generality the state evolves according to a nonlinear stochastic differential equation (SDE),
+The development is in continuous time, and the state is assumed to evolve according to a linear stochastic differential equation (SDE),